manuelbieri/shelegia_motta_2021/README.md

 ### Models
 #### Base Model

-The base model of the project consists of two players: The incumbent, denoted as Ip, which sells the primary product, and a start-up otherwise known as the entrant which sells a complementary product to the incumbent (E).
+The base model of the project consists of two players: The incumbent, which sells the primary product, and a start-up otherwise known as the entrant which sells a complementary product to the incumbent.
 One way to visualize a real-world application of this model would be to think of the entrant as a product or service that can be accessed through the platform of the incumbent, like a plug in that can be accessed through Google or a game on Facebook.
-The aim of this model is to monitor the choice that the entrant has between developing a substitute (Ep) to or another compliment (Ec) to the incumbent.
-The second aim is to observe the choice of the incumbent of whether to copy the original complementary product of the entrant by creating a perfect substitute (Ip) or not.
+The aim of this model is to monitor the choice that the entrant has between developing a substitute to or another compliment to the incumbent.
+The second aim is to observe the choice of the incumbent of whether to copy the original complementary product of the entrant by creating a perfect substitute or not.
 Seeing as the entrant may not have enough assets to fund a second product, the incumbent copying its first product would inhibit the entrant’s ability to fund its projects.
 This report will illustrate how the incumbent has a strategic incentive to copy the entrant if it is planning to compete and that it would refrain from copying if the entrant plans to develop a compliment.